yext/eslint-config/README.md

 # Typescript specific configuration

-Certain rules included in "typescript" config or "typescript-react" config requires "parserOptions.project" to be defined.
+Certain rules included in the default config or "typescript-react" config require "parserOptions.project" to be defined.
 By default, it's set to "./tsconfig.json".
-User may override "parserOptions.project" configuration to provide a different path to their project's tsconfig file.
+Users may override "parserOptions.project" configuration to provide a different path to their project's tsconfig file.